sathiyapriyakm/foodzone_frontend/README.md

 ## Features

 ### `User features`
-  - User can view momo list only after logging in
+  - User can view foodZone list only after logging in
-  - User can add different momos to cart and can remote any or all momos from cart
+  - User can add different foodZones to cart and can remote any or all foodZones from cart
   - Once payment is done order is confirmed and user can see latest status of order in my orders page

 ### `Admin features`
-  - Admin Can add new product/Momo
+  - Admin Can add new product/foodZone
   - Edit or Delete exisitng product
   - Can update status of order